open-stage/blender-dmx-vm/README.md

 ![image](https://user-images.githubusercontent.com/2349393/223345959-ec28c56f-cf96-416e-a101-24ed45ab1a19.png)

 > :warning: **Avoid changing versions with a lodaded show**: In some cases it works, in some cases not.
 To be safe, only click the "Use" button on a new file, before clicking "Create New Show".
 This might be fixed in future versions of the manager.

+In case the panel annoys you, you can disable the Add-on after updating your version.